GoogleChrome/web.dev/src/site/content/en/handbook/quick-start/index.md

 ## Planning

-1. Decide if your post should appear on [web.dev](https://web.dev) or [developer.chrome.com](https://developer.chrome.com).
+1. Decide if you want your post on [web.dev](https://web.dev) or [developer.chrome.com](https://developer.chrome.com).
 [More about the right site for your post](/handbook/writing-blog-posts#which-site).
 1. If you're a Googler or have access to a Googler, use the [content proposal form][form] to submit your new content request.
 If you don't have access to a Googler, use the [content issue template](https://github.com/GoogleChrome/web.dev/issues/new?template=propose-new-content.md).
-1. The team will take a look to see if the idea fits with the goals of the relevant site.
+1. The team will evaluate the proposal's suitability for the goals of the relevant site.
 If the idea is approved, it will be assigned a reviewer.

 {% Aside 'caution' %}
 If the piece you'd like to publish is time sensitive, make sure to submit the issue at least **one month** before the target publication date so there's enough time to move it through the writing process.